-Instrument Date of signature (if not signed please indicate)) Day/month/year Date of ratification (if not ratified please indicate) Day/month/year Derogations/ reservations relevant to equality and non- discrimination Right of individual petition accepted?
+Instrument Date of signature (if not signed please indicate) Day/month/year Date of ratification (if not ratified please indicate) Day/month/year Derogations/ reservations relevant to equality and non- discrimination Right of individual petition accepted?
 Can this instrument be directly relied upon in domestic courts by individuals?
-Convention on the Elimination of All Forms of Racial Discrimination (succession) 18.01.1994 No Yes Yes Convention on the Elimination of Discrimination Against Women (succession) 18.01.1994 No Yes Yes ILO Convention No. 111 on Discrimination n/a 17.11.1991 No Yes Yes Convention on the Rights of the Child (succession) 02.12.1993 No Yes Yes Convention on the Rights of Persons with Disabilities 30.03.2007 14.12.2011 No Yes Yes
+ILO Convention No. 111 on Discrimination n/a 17.11.1991 No Yes Yes Convention on the Rights of the Child (succession) 02.12.1993 No Yes Yes Convention on the Rights of Persons with Disabilities 30.03.2007 14.12.2011 No Yes Yes